Nikolas-Vardeberg/nextjs-hackathon/README.md

 If the formatter doesnt work with vscode usually the secret is to restart vscode.
 You also need to make sure you have `esbenp.prettier-vscode` and `dbaeumer.vscode-eslint` extensions installed.

+Once the extensions are installed you have to make sure eslint is your default formatter in VSCode.

+- on the file you are editing, press command + P
+- type `format document with` and select the option
+- select eslint

+Eslint uses pretttier under the hood.
+If you use prettier and not eslint it gets wonky on the rules.
+So feed everything through eslint.

 **If you are not familiar with git commands these are standard commands you can use:**

 `git add .` - adds all the changes to the next commit